sunspai1/Microsoft-apps-with-data-AI/Hands-on lab/HOL step-by step - Innovate and modernize apps with Data and AI.md

     dfFlat.show(10)
     ```

+    The `df` DataFrame loads data from the `telemetry` container and selects the `event_data` column.
+Then, we determine the schema of the `event_data` JSON by parsing the first row.
+After figuring out the schema, we flatten the JSON and include several columns.

-    Then, run the code block by selecting **Run** (shaped like a play button) or by pressing `Shift+Enter` when inside the notebook cell.
+    Now, run the code block by selecting **Run** (shaped like a play button) or by pressing `Shift+Enter` when inside the notebook cell.
 After the job completes, you should see a table with the first ten anomalous results, assuming there are at least ten anomalous results by the time you reach this step.

     ![Code to connect to Cosmos DB is entered and ready to run.](media/azure-synapse-develop-cosmos-connect.png 'Connect to Cosmos DB from a notebook')